 Appropriateness of transfusions

-Potentially 45% of all whole blood and packed cell transfusions may not have been needed since they were not given in accordance with the guidelines.
-Clinical syndromes where These data need to be interpreted cautiously since it is difficult to gauge the appropriateness of clinical decisions from patients notes due to limited detail, however these results are similar to those from a study in Malawi that used an independent clinician-observer to judge the appropriateness of transfusion decisions against guidelines in real-time, where 44% of transfusion decisions were not in accordance with guidelines [12].
+Half of all whole blood and packed cell transfusions may not have been needed since they were not given in accordance with the guidelines.
+These data need to be interpreted cautiously since it is difficult to gauge the appropriateness of clinical decisions from patients notes due to limited detail, however these results are similar to those from a study in Malawi that used an independent clinician-observer to judge the appropriateness of transfusion decisions against guidelines in real-time, where 44% of transfusion decisions were not in accordance with guidelines [12].
 Inappropriate transfusions may arise from problems with speed or accuracy of laboratory haemoglobin results [13], but in our study, the accuracy and turnaround time of haemoglobin tests was perceived as satisfactory.
 Despite the majority of clinicians stating that they were reasonably knowledgeable and confident in their transfusion practice, there were wide variations in the haemoglobin triggers they used to guide transfusion practice which were at variance with those in the national guidelines.
 Unnecessary transfusion may result from limited education on transfusion, supported by the finding that only 5% of clinicians were aware of the national transfusion guidelines.

-During feedback meetings with clinicians to discuss the study results, several clinicians mentioned that they used a clinical diagnosis of anaemia to guide decisions, and that they believed this method to be more reliable than laboratory haemoglobin results [author AD, personal observation], a phenomenon previously reported in Malawi [14].
+During feedback meetings with clinicians to discuss the results, several clinicians mentioned that they used a clinical diagnosis of anaemia to guide decisions, and that they believed this method to be more reliable than laboratory haemoglobin results [author AD, personal observation], a phenomenon previously reported in Malawi [14].
 Studies of pallor in sub-Saharan Africa indicate that whilst it is sensitive for severe anaemia (haemoglobin below 5.0g/dL), it is not specific enough to be used for diagnosis of anaemia [15, 16] or to guide transfusion decisions.
 Similarly, signs and symptoms that may reflect anaemia such as tachycardia and shortness of breath can have other causes, therefore their diagnostic utility is limited.
-It may be helpful for further work to explore reasons for this practice, and for transfusion education to challenge this practice where adequate laboratory testing exists.
+This behaviour may reflect previous unavailability of accurate diagnostic tests.
+It may be helpful for transfusion education to challenge this practice where adequate laboratory testing exists.

 FFP demand and use